lukecarroll15/CSCI3100-Project/docs/USER_MANUAL.md

 Team roles:

-- **Team owner** (first activation key use): can create the team, view activation keys, invite members or admins, and delete the team.
+- **Team owner** (first activation key use): can create the team, invite members or admins, and delete the team.
-- **Team admin** (additional key users or promoted admins): can open Admin Dashboard, invite members, and manage shared team tasks, files, and departments.
+- **Team admin** (additional key users or promoted admins): can open the Admin Dashboard, view activation keys, invite members, and manage shared team tasks, files, and departments.
 - **Team member**: can view assigned tasks plus personal tasks, upload standard/private files, and delete own files/folders.

 How to get access: